SanjayVardhan/ScareCr0w/README.md

 It uses openai api under the hood to find the vulnerabilities.

 TODO:
-Better vuln detection
+1.Better vuln detection.
-Fix numbering issue in diff files generated
+2.Fix numbering issue in diff files generated.
-Support for a codebase instead of single .c/.cpp file.
+3.Support for a codebase instead of single .c/.cpp file.